 Elder son, Lyle, was born Joseph Lyle on 10 January 1968 and his brother, Erik Galen, arrived nearly three years later, on 27 November 1971.

 Their father, José, from Havana, Cuba, was a well-known football player, who, at age 16, moved with his family from Cuba to America in 1960 when Fidel Castro came to power.
 Mother, Kitty, three years older than José, was from Oak Lawn, Chicago.
 The couple met in 1962, whilst students at Southern Illinois University.
-The attraction was instant despite the difference in age and ethnic background.
+The attraction was instant despite the difference.

 When Kitty graduated, José dropped out of university and they eloped in 1963, moving to New York City.
 José transferred to Queens College and Kitty found work teaching at an elementary school.
 José graduated in 1969 as a Certified Public Accountant and began work for international accounting firm Coopers and Lybrand.
 The family moved first to Illinois and then to New Jersey, where Erik was born and Kitty became a full-time mother.